Configure AWS DevOps Guru Resource Collections

 - '*'

-Setting tagValues to ["*"] tells DevOps Guru to include all resources with the specified appBoundaryKey, regardless of the tag’s value.
-This is useful when you want to monitor everything tagged with a particular key but don’t want to maintain a list of specific values.
+Setting tagValues to ["*"] creates a wildcard match.
+DevOps Guru monitors all resources tagged with the appBoundaryKey, regardless of the tag’s value.
+This is useful when the tag key alone defines your application boundary and values represent environments or versions.

 Beyond these examples

-These snippets focus on specific resource collection features: CloudFormation stack scoping, tag-based resource filtering, and account-wide monitoring.
-They’re intentionally minimal rather than complete monitoring configurations.
+These snippets focus on specific resource collection features: account-wide and stack-scoped monitoring, and tag-based resource filtering.
+They’re intentionally minimal rather than complete DevOps Guru configurations.

 The examples may reference pre-existing infrastructure such as CloudFormation stacks for stack-based monitoring, and tagged resources for tag-based monitoring.
 They focus on defining the collection scope rather than provisioning the resources to be monitored.

-To keep things focused, collection-level patterns are omitted, including:
+To keep things focused, common DevOps Guru patterns are omitted, including:

 These omissions are intentional: the goal is to illustrate how each collection type is wired, not provide drop-in monitoring modules.
 See the DevOps Guru ResourceCollection resource reference for all available configuration options.